rolling-scopes-school/tasks/angular/mentoring/README.md

 3. Mentors have access to all repositories of students of this course.
 4. By default, mentors are subscribed to all changes in student repositories.
 You can unsubscribe in github settings (Profile>Settings>Notifications>Automatically watch repositories) or using the script - https://github.com/Shastel/runsubscribe

-## Acquiring Students
+## Getting Mentees
-Mentors can select students at step 1.2.
-(Confirmation of mentorship for the course) or ask the course coordinators to assign them the most prepared students from the waiting list.
+Mentors have the option to select mentees during step "Confirmation of mentorship for the course", or they can request the course coordinators to assign them the most prepared mentees from the waiting list.

 ## Mentoring
 In the first week of mentoring, the mentor needs to: